use-pico/pico/packages/cls/README2.md

   - Resolves any referenced tokens via the precomputed token table (cheap lookups).
   - Applies `slot` appends and `override` hard overrides from `create()` options.
   - Runs `tailwind-merge` at the end to normalize/dedupe class strings.
-  - Dominant work here is “iterate rules + merge classes”.
+  - Dominant work here is "iterate rules + merge classes".
 The `tvc` pass is linear in class count.
-  - ⚡️ **Memoized per slot**: results are cached by variant overrides; repeated calls with the same input are near‑zero cost.
+  - ⚡️ **Memoized per slot**: results are cached by variant overrides; repeated calls with identical inputs are near‑zero cost.

 Practical guidance:

 - **Prefer calling `create()` once per render** and then use many `slot()` calls. `create()` does more upfront work; `slot()` does the cheaper per-slot computation.
 - **In loops**, avoid `create()` inside the tightest loop unless variants truly differ per item.
-If they do, it’s expected but that’s where cost concentrates.
+If they do, it's expected but that's where cost concentrates.
 - **Know the cache model**: each `slot()` has its own cache, and each `create()` call creates fresh slot functions (with fresh caches).
 Repeated calls with identical inputs are extremely fast.
 - **Keep rules purposeful**: many tiny rules are fine, but remember each `slot()` scans the list.
 Coarser rules or fewer combinations reduce per-call work.
 - **Tokens are inexpensive**: token classes are fetched from a prebuilt map; using tokens does not add significant overhead.

 > **Note**: class normalization uses `tailwind-merge` (exposed as `tvc`).
-There’s no extra layer on top — it’s a direct re-export.
+There's no extra layer on top — it's a direct re-export.

 ---

 <a id="chapter-2"></a>
 ## Chapter 2.
 Core API 🔧

-This is the quick map of the surface area you’ll use daily.
+This is the quick map of the surface area you'll use daily.

 <a id="2-1-cls"></a>
 ### 2.1 `cls(contract, definition)`